NigelFinegan5p/project4/README.md

 **_The Beginning_**
 The Company started out in 2025, with some poetic licence required.

-What started as a gift service delivering local shopping needs has the potential to evolve into a leading online gift delivery company, specializing in Irish gourmet hampers and alternative gifts, as well as a wide range of personalized and experience gifts.
+What was an idea for a gift service delivering local shopping needs evolved into an online gift delivery company, specializing in Irish gourmet hampers and alternative gifts, as well as a wide range of personalized and experience gifts.
+The real Price/Value propositon is bringing the new and upcoming premium brand to market via a DTC business model.

-At Gift Box Direct, we're passionate about supporting premium Irish food suppliers.
-We have nurtured relationships with over 30 local Irish businesses to ensure our hampers are brimming with only the finest gourmet foods and iconic premium Irish treats.
+At Gift Box Direct, we're passionate about supporting the best premium suppliers.
+We have brgun nurtured relationships with over 30 local businesses to ensure our hampers are brimming with only the finest gourmet foods and iconic premium brands & Irish treats.
 #shoplocal

 **_When It Has To Be the GBD box_**